-- Why we require the CC BY licence for journal articles
+Why we require the CC BY licence for preprints and research articles

 What being licensed under CC BY means